zibdie/IPDisplayerAPI/README.md

 docker container run ipdisplayer
 ```

+All necessary packages will be installed and the server will run.

 ### Heroku & GitHub Actions

 You can deploy a copy of this to Heroku using GitHub Actions.
 You will need: